VBRN35, 7,5 credits, A (Second Cycle)

 role in capacity development as well as insight into the

-possibilities and limitations of capacity development, as well as
+possibilities and limitations of capacity development and project

-of project management, involved methods and tools and the
+management, involved methods and tools and the responsibility of

 - demonstrate the ability to reflect on societal and ethical